Ericji1989114/Multilanguage/README.md

 ```

-Because NSBundle can't be used in swift. even if you have imported it in your **xxxx-Bridging-Header** file.
+Because NSBundle can't be directly used in swift. even if you have imported it in your **xxxx-Bridging-Header** file.

 Finally wrap a class which only provides interface to swift.
-And then it can be done.

 Resource: